galaxy-genome-annotation/docker-tripal/README.md

 FROM erasche/tripal
 ```

-If you wish to load additional drupal modules, we have exposed the environment variables `TRIPAL_DOWNLOAD_MODULES` and  to allow for this.
-Note that `TRIPAL_ADDITIONAL_MODULES` already has a large number of non-core modules enabled.
+If you wish to load additional drupal modules, we have exposed the environment variables `TRIPAL_DOWNLOAD_MODULES` and `TRIPAL_ENABLE_MODULES` to allow for this.
+Note that `TRIPAL_ENABLE_MODULES` already has a large number of non-core modules enabled.
 You can change this list according to your preferences.
+Modules that are in `TRIPAL_ENABLE_MODULES` but not in `TRIPAL_DOWNLOAD_MODULES` will be automatically downloaded in their latest stable version.

 ```
 ENV TRIPAL_DOWNLOAD_MODULES tripal_analysis_blast-7.x-2.x-dev
-ENV TRIPAL_ADDITIONAL_MODULES="tripal_genetic tripal_natural_diversity tripal_phenotype tripal_project tripal_pub tripal_stock tripal_analysis_blast"
+ENV TRIPAL_ENABLE_MODULES="tripal_genetic tripal_natural_diversity tripal_phenotype tripal_project tripal_pub tripal_stock tripal_analysis_blast"
 ```